MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 #### Installation

-  - Ensure that your application's installation is error free, transparent, and clean.
+  - Ensure that your application's installation is error free, transparent, and thoughtful about its file management.
+Your application's installation shouldn't leave any temporary files behind.
   - Avoid requiring elevated permissions to install and requiring operating system reboots when possible.

 #### Updates